The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s.md

 pageThumbnailFile = "eeutKPgGC197i2lCDe1z.avif"
 +++
 ***Chuck E. Cheese* (Formerly known as ***Chuck E. Cheese's, Chuck E. Cheese's Pizza, Chuck E. Cheese's Pizza Time Theatre*) is the continuation of the original {{< wiki-link "Pizza Time Theatre" >}} company after its first bankruptcy on March 28, 1984, and subsequent merger with{{< wiki-link "ShowBiz Pizza Place" >}} on May 31, 1985, which is still around to present day.
 CEC operates family entertainment centers focused on live entertainment, birthday parties, arcade games, animatronics, and a menu centered around pizza offerings.
-The company has around 600 Chuck E. Cheese stores across North America and other countries, alongside over 120 {{< wiki-link "Peter Piper Pizza" >}} locations in the United States.<sup>(1)</sup>****
+The company has around 600 Chuck E. Cheese stores across North America and other countries, alongside over 120 {{< wiki-link "Peter Piper Pizza" >}} locations in the United States.{{< cite 1 >}}****

 ## General History